Things To Do in Ruidoso

 5 min drive

-Community park hosting events year-round: WagFest (May), Brewdoso beer festival (June), ice rink (winter), and summer concerts.
+Community park hosting events year-round: WagFest (May), Brewdoso beer festival (June), Aspenfest (October), the ice rink (winter), and summer concerts.

 Ruidoso Municipal Pool